john-science/john-science.github.io/x/dice_heist.md

 * Don't roll until I say, and then everyone HAS to roll at the same time, dice visible to everyone.
 * A single gift can only be stolen twice, then it's locked in.
 * The last person to open an un-opened bag HAS to show everyone what they won.
 * If you want to freely trade gifts without stealing, wait until the game is over.
+Or it breaks the game.

 ## In Character - At the End of the Game